-- A focused program made up of core clinical courses, without many of the general education and liberal arts classes included in an associate degree program
+- A focused program comprises core clinical courses without many general education and liberal arts classes in an associate degree program.

-- May not be eligible for transfer credit if you decide to further your education in the future
+- You may not be eligible for transfer credit if you decide to further your education in the future.

-- Can be completed in as little as 9 months
+- It can be completed in as little as nine months